PPI's Associated with Stomach Cancer

 - Sleep problems due to muscle cramps or restless leg

-- Swelling of face, hands, ankles and feet due to fluid build up
+- Swelling of the face, hands, ankles and feet due to fluid build up

 - Kidney pain located in the back